 This is a beta pre-release and it strictly works in Blender 2.8!
-Blender 2.8 is just about to enter beta stage and is not considered stable for production use!
+Blender 2.8 is still in beta and is not considered stable for production use!
 But hey, I’m so excited about this new release and Blender 2.8, and there’s just no fun in waiting!

-Blender 2.8 is evolving very fast, and things will likely break.
+Blender 2.8 is evolving very fast, and although it seems quite stable, things will likely break.
 If they do, please try the latest daily Blender build and check your user profile to see if there’s an updated version of The Grove Release 7 beta.
 Please keep the “old” Blender installed along with The Grove 6, just in case.
 Use with caution and don’t grow inside important production files.
 Other than that, have fun growing!

 Take all existing features – wrap them up in an all-new implementation – and open up a world of possibilities!
 Get instant feedback from a flexible new interface that amplifies the fun of growing.
 Go back to you tree at any time – prune, rebuild, keep growing or even add wind animation whenever you want.
 Added improvements to wind, branching and vertex colors make this a release to be reckoned with.
 Best of all it is now available in 7 languages!

 Blender’s 2.8 Code Quest has boosted development to an unprecedented level and now that 2.8 reached beta, it is time for us all to enjoy the fruits of the labor.